Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.md

 ## Show the details of the plugin
 {: #show}

-Use the 'bx plugin show logging-cli' command to show the plugin details.
+Use the 'ibmcloud plugin show logging-cli' command to show the plugin details.

 ```
-bx plugin show logging-cli
+ibmcloud plugin show logging-cli
 ```
 {: codeblock}

 The output looks as follows:

 ```
-bx plugin show logging-cli
+ibmcloud plugin show logging-cli

 Plugin                         logging-cli
 Version                        0.1.1